Friday Oct 25, 2013

 With this kind of information, a VECP could be constructed that very clearly proposes both program-specific and collateral (i.e. across the rest of the enterprise) savings resulting from introduction of state-of-the-art consolidating technologies (for example, pre-integrated, self-contained and consolidated database engineered systems, perhaps cloud-enabled).
 At the very least, an EA view can help identify and prioritize targets of opportunity for Value Engineering that may become part of an effective and timely sequestration response – both before and after such an event, and in fact as part of the annual capital planning and investment control (CPIC) processes.

-This blog is written and maintained by the Oracle Public Sector Enterprise Strategy Team.
-We are a team of senior Enterprise Architects across Canada and the United States dedicated to helping public sector customers use the discipline of enterprise architecture to turn strategy into successful execution.
+This blog is written and maintained by the Oracle Public Sector Enterprise Architecture & Strategy Community.
+We are senior Enterprise Architects across Canada and the United States dedicated to helping public sector customers use the discipline of enterprise architecture to turn strategy into successful execution.

 - Public Sector Open Data via Information Sharing and Enterprise Architecture

 - Hybrid IT or Cloud Initiative – a Perfect Enterprise Architecture Maturation Opportunity

 - The Chief Marketing Technology Officer - CMTO - and the EA